 We made most of our friends through work, which was quite easy.
 Going for dinner or drinks after work is quite common.
 As you may have heard already, Koreans drink a lot of alcohol in general!
 With their national alcohol called Soju, South Korea has one of the highest per capita consumption of distilled spirits in the world.

-We also made a lot friends through our activities such as wakeboarding, snowboarding, surfing and yoga.
+We also made a lot of friends through our activities such as wakeboarding, snowboarding, surfing, and yoga.

 By the way if you like surfing, check out the best spots to surf in Korea here.

-So if you are outgoing, and enjoyed sports or other activities, it will be quite easy to make new friends while living in South Korea.
+So if you are outgoing, and enjoy sports or other activities, it will be quite easy to make new friends while living in South Korea.

 Gapyeong - Wakesurf

 Actually both and it’s a great balance.
-However, our Korean friends are usually more accustomed to the western world.
-Indeed, almost all of our Korean friends lived abroad for a while either for studying (mostly in the US, Australia and New Zealand) or for work.
+However, our Korean friends are usually more accustomed to the Western world.
+Indeed, almost all of our Korean friends lived abroad for a while either to study (mostly in the US, Australia, and New Zealand) or for work.
 Therefore, they speak perfect English and understand Westerners much better.

-Otherwise, still many Koreans struggle to speak English, so unfortunately the language barrier is sometimes the main reason why we could not make more Korean friends.
+Otherwise, still many Koreans struggle to speak English, so unfortunately the language barrier is sometimes the main reason why we couldn’t make more Korean friends.

 Living in South Korea

-Some of the cutest neighborhoods which you should absolutely visit in Seoul are Ikseong-dong, Insadong, Ihwa Mural Village, Hongdae, and so many more which we will let you discover over the years.
+Some of the cutest neighborhoods that you should absolutely visit in Seoul are Ikseong-dong, Insadong, Ihwa Mural Village, Hongdae, and so many more which we will let you discover over the years.

 Namhae 6_South Korea

 1 of our best trip was in the southern part of Korea.
-As sea lover we visited 2 places called Nahmae and Geoje both surrounded by the sea.
+As sea lovers, we visited 2 places called Nahmae and Geoje both surrounded by the sea.

 Namhae is a real gem.
-It is famous for its slower pace of life, beautiful sea and stunning nature.
+It is famous for its slower pace of life, beautiful sea, and stunning nature.
 Namhae is completely underrated and not yet very touristy.
 The drive around the island is arguably one of the most scenic routes in Korea.
 Rugged ocean view, dense forests, tiny fishing village untouched by tourism, and paddy fields.
-Simply: WOW !
-Check it out here.
+Simply: WOW!

 Bukchon Village